GarvTambi/Udacity-Self-Driving-Car/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 2. Describe how, and identify where in your code, you set up training, validation and testing data.
 How much data was in each set?
 Explain what techniques were used to split the data into these sets.
 (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, identify where in your code, and provide example images of the additional data

-The train, valid and test data are prepreocessed in cell 9.
-I use cross validation to split training data.
-The code to split the data is in function `train` (see cell 15).
+The train, valid and test data are prepreocessed.

-To cross validate my model, I randomly split the given training sets into training set and validation set.
-I preserved 10% data for validation. `sklearn` has the handy tool `train_test_split` to do the work.

 #### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code is in function `classifier` (see cell 11).
+The code is in function `classifier`

 I adapted LeNet architecture: Two convolutional layers followed by one flatten layer, drop out layer, and three fully connected linear